pushrocks/smartsocket/README.md

     });;
 ```

+> **NOTE:**
-> **NOTE:** you can easily chain dependent requests on eiter the server or client side with promises. `data` is always a js object that you can design for your specific.
+you can easily chain dependent requests on eiter the server or client side with promises.
+`data` is always a js object that you can design for your specific needs.
 It supports buffers for large binary data network exchange.